 Its outstanding archaeological library is complemented by UCL's main library, University of London Senate House and other specialist libraries.

-London's many museums and galleries are a wonderful source of discussion and material for this degree, but in particular UCL's own important museums and collections are drawn upon for teaching, including those of the Petrie Museum of Egyptian Archaeology, the Art Museum, and the Grant Museum of Zoology.
-Students have access to MA degree programmes taught in other UCL departments.
-Please note that students need to contact the relevant programme coordinators to register their interest since there are only limited spaces available.
+London's many museums and galleries are a wonderful source of discussion and material for this degree, but in particular UCL's own important museums and collections are drawn upon for teaching and research, including those of the Petrie Museum of Egyptian Archaeology, the Art Museum, and the Grant Museum of Zoology.
+Students participate in real-life projects through a number of courses and placements offered on the programme.
+Students also have access to MA degree programmes taught in other UCL departments.

-The programme is delivered through lectures, seminars, practical workshops, museum visits and guest speakers.
+The programme is delivered through lectures, small group seminars, practical workshops, student-led panel meetings, museum visits and guest speakers.
 Students are required to undertake a work placement for a total of 20 days.
 Assessment is through coursework assignments, projects, essays, field reports, portfolio and the dissertation.

 Course contact details